 The juries are a means of assessing students' progress as well as being an opportunity for feedback from other professors.
-Evaluations from all professors will be kept online in TK20 and may be included as part of the grade for Private Instruction.
-The evaluation rubric is comprised of four areas: 1) Tone Quality and Technique, 2) Musical Accuracy, 3) Musicality, and 4) Presentation
+Evaluations from all professors will be maintained in a digital format and may be included as part of the grade for Private Instruction.